 Jira Data Center users can also use Project Configurator for their Staging to Production process, often with even greater benefits.
 This is because the chances are your Jira will have more ‘moving parts’ in need of regular updates or alterations, increasing the volume and frequency of these changes.

 1. Set up your second Jira instance

 To implement this process you’ll need at least two instances of Jira.
-One as your main Production instance, this is the one all your users will interact with on a daily basis.
+The first should be your main Production instance - this is the one all your users will interact with on a daily basis.
 The second is a Testing or Staging instance.
 An optional third environment can be used if you want an additional Testing environment in which to perform testing, perhaps one you would give access to regular Jira users to experiment with.

 2. Use Project Configurator to streamline the Staging to Production process

 Once you have this architecture in place you can begin making changes in Staging.
 To “promote” (also known as “copy”), these changes across to your live Production instance, you’ll need to install Project Configurator (or whatever tool you're using) on both of these Jira instances.
 Don't worry though, you only need a commercial license for the Production instance.

 3. Start promoting changes into Production